ippontech/iroco2/contribute/CONTRIBUTING.md

 ## 2. Getting Started

-### Prerequisite : Git LF/CRLF configuration
+### Prerequisite : Git LF/CRLF configuration (for Windows users)

 By default, Git on Windows may convert line endings (LF → CRLF).
-Our Prettier config enforces LF.
+The whole IroCO2 project was configured to work with LF end-of-line.
 To avoid unwanted conversions, run one of the following:

 ```bash
 git config --system core.autocrlf false  # per-system